-Fasting teaches us the meaning of ikhlāṣ (sincerity).
-The Messenger of Allah صلى الله عليه وسلم said, "Every action of the son of Ādam is multiplied: a good deed receiving a tenfold to seven hundredfold rewards.
+Fasting teaches us the meaning of ikhlāş (sincerity).
+The Messenger of Allah and Said, "Every action of the son of Ādam is multiplied: a good deed receiving a tenfold to seven hundredfold rewards.
 Allah the Mighty and Exalted has said: 'Except for fasting.
-It is for Me and I will (personally) reward it; he abandons his desires and food for My sake...'"
-(Muslim).
+It is for Me and I will (personally) reward it; he abandons his desires and food for My sake.'
+The fasting person will have two moments of joy: one when he opens his fast, and the other when he will meet his Lord.
+The unpleasant smell coming out of his mouth is more fragrant to Allah than musk" (Muslim).

-How Does Fasting Help Us to Attain Ikhlas
+How Does Fasting Help Us To Attain Ikhlas

 From all actions, fasting is solely for Allah al-Aḥad (The One).
 The slave stays away from eating, drinking and fulfilling his desires only for the sake of Allah.
 He stays away from what he loves in order to gain the pleasure of Allah.
 Fasting is not something you actively do, but it is what you do not do (i.e. no eating, drinking and intimacy).
 No one else can ever be 100% certain if you are fasting, or if you may have broken your fast in secret.
 This is something only Allah fully knows.
-There will be moments in the day in which you could easily eat without another human being knowing.
-However, you stop yourself from doing so, because you are aware that Allah is watching you.

-The Messenger of Allah (2) quoting Prophet Yaḥyā (2) said, "And I command you to fast.
+The Messenger of Allah a quoting Prophet Yaḥyā said, "And I command you to fast.
 Indeed, the similitude of (fasting) is a man carrying a pouch of musk in a crowd of people, all of them marvelling at its fragrance.
 Indeed, the breath of the fasting person is more fragrant to Allah than the scent of musk" (Tirmidhī).

-Ibn al-Qayyim a explains that in this hadith, the Prophet bused the image of someone carrying a pouch of musk concealed from view, hidden under his garments, as was the habit of those who carry musk.
+Ibn al-Qayyim a explains that in this hadith, the Prophet by used the image of someone carrying a pouch of musk concealed from view, hidden under his garments, as was the habit of those who carry musk.
 Fasting is, likewise, hidden from the eyes of men and unperceived by their senses.